kate-skorija/galactic-age-calculator/README.md

   * Input: Earth years
   * Output: Mercury years

+**Behavior**: Program will return how many years a user has left to live on Mercury
+  * Input: Life expectancy
+  * Output: Years left on Mercury

 **Behavior**: Program will return user age's in Venus years
   * Input: Earth years
   * Output: Venus years

+**Behavior**: Program will return how many years a user has left to live on Venus
+  * Input: Life expectancy
+  * Output: Years left on Venus

 **Behavior**: Program will return user age's in Mars Years
  * Input: Earth years
  * Output: Mars years

+**Behavior**: Program will return how many years a user has left to live on Mars
+  * Input: Life expectancy
+  * Output: Years left on Mars

 **Behavior**: Program will return user age's in Jupiter Years
  * Input: Earth years
  * Output: Jupiter years

-**Behavior**: Program will return how many years a user has left to live on Mercury
-  * Input: Life expectancy
-  * Output: Years left on Mercury

-**Behavior**: Program will return how many years a user has left to live on Venus
-  * Input: Life expectancy
-  * Output: Years left on Venus

-**Behavior**: Program will return how many years a user has left to live on Mars
-  * Input: Life expectancy
-  * Output: Years left on Mars

 **Behavior**: Program will return how many years a user has left to live on Jupiter
   * Input: Life expectancy
   * Output: Years left on Jupiter

-**Behavior**: If the user has surpassed their life expectancy rogram will return how many years a user has surpassed their life expectancy
+**Behavior**: If the user has surpassed their life expectancy program will return how many years a user has surpassed their life expectancy
   * Input: Life expectancy
   * Output: "You've lived 21 years past your life expectancy"